tobernguyen/omramin/README.md

 ```

 This will synchronize data for the today and yesterday.
 Adjust the --days parameter as needed.
-If this is first time you will be asked to enter login information for both _Garmin Connect_ and _OMRON connect_.

 ```log
 [2024-11-14 08:04:20] [I] Garmin login